LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

-For this section, we learn some hypothesis tests that use the *normal distribution*.
+For this section, we learn about hypothesis tests that use the *normal distribution*.

 Remember we're starting with our assumptions.
 Hypothesis testing using the normal distribution have the following assumptions: